swkkd/gowebapi/docs/AnalysisCategoryApi.md

 # **AnalysisCategoryCreateSecurityEntry**
-> AnalysisCategoryCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> AnalysisCategoryCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the analysis category.

 ### Required Parameters